nialdarbey/mule-security-3.4/README.md

 {"scope":"READ WRITE","expires_in":86400,"token_type":"bearer","access_token":"l8bFMEC9PA7NcpmHeTYS43Wl96_Y6LuIOhGci2zMJf0Qso9llgRLkgQjarMzUhvQz8vGVHmazrZ2C-Gjo20khg"}
 ```

-The configuration of the Authorization Provider (note that the provider scopes are specific to the application):
+The configuration of the Authorization Provider follows.
+Note that the provider scopes are specific to the application and we set the accessTokenEndpointPath to "access-token", the provider-authorized-grant-type to PASSWORD and the
+supportedGrantTypes to "RESOURCE_OWNER_PASSWORD_CREDENTIALS":

 ```xml
 <oauth2-provider:config name="oauth2-provider"
 	providerName="Pre-sales Demos" resourceOwnerSecurityProvider-ref="demos-security-provider"